gskielian/Robox/README.md

 ##Building, Wiring and Programming.

 ###Slideshow: The Making of Robox
+Use the following as a guide for constructing and installing the Motors, Protoboard, and the Funduino into the box.

 Nicky Ringland's Slideshow showing how to make the robot: https://plus.google.com/photos/111905613472490788948/albums/5885754330336139153

 ###Wiring Diagrams (PNG files):
+After physically installing )and taping down) the Motors, Arduino, and Protoboard, we need to wire these up : )
 <a href="https://github.com/gskielian/Robox/blob/master/Step%202%20Wiring/Wiring%20Step1_Robox%20Wheel%20Wiring%20Diagram.png"> Wiring Step1_Robox Wheel Wiring.png</a>  //First step, wire the motors

 <a href="https://github.com/gskielian/Robox/blob/master/Step%202%20Wiring/Wiring%20Step2_%20Robox%20Ultrasonic%20Wiring%20Diagram.png"> Wiring Step2_Robox Ultrasonic Wiring.png</a> //Second step, wire the Ultrasonic Sensor